 I settled down in my tent around 8pm and set my watch for 5:15am since I wanted to head out before the heat and get past Wapama Falls before it was flowing even higher with all the snow melt.
 I was definitely missing my partner Sarah today, especially when I saw really cute or awesome stuff and I could not share it with her.
 I wrote a little in my journal, tried to read a bit more but quickly fell asleep, totally at peace, to the sounds of the Grosbeaks singing and the creek rushing below me.

 Friday June 16th: All of a sudden it was morning and my alarm was beeping.
 I crawled out into the morning light, made some coffee and started packing up, feeling anxious about getting past the falls today.
 I was on the trail a little after six and the morning was already feeling warm, eek!
 I cruised down the trail feeling good in the morning light (my favorite time of day to hike!)
 I saw no one else on the trail or any furry friends.
 I even jogged a little over the flat parts because I was anxious to get to the falls and it was kinda fun.

 It felt great to be done with that part and knowing that it was all (likely) smooth sailing on the trail back to my car.
 I slowed down my pace to enjoy it more and stopped to take a nice break on a shelf of granite to dry out a bit since I had again enjoyed a rather cold and non-consensual waterfall shower for the second day in a row.

 All and all a great first solo outing!
 I felt way more comfortable and peaceful then I thought I would.
 As soon as I got onto the trail I knew I would be fine, this is my happy place, where I actually feel the most complete and safe, better than anywhere else in this world.
-I missed company for sure and especially my partner in crime.
+I missed company for sure and especially Sarah.
 And it is also great to feel that I can do this alone if I want to.
-I have come a long way and even wanted to talk to people along the trail!
+I have come a long way and I even wanted to talk to people along the trail!
 I used to be so shy and leery with strangers, especially cisgender men.
 I would just try to keep my head down and maybe whisper hello on a good day.
-The wilderness helped give me this confidence, plus a sense of peace, the joy of solitude, and so much more.
+The wilderness helped give me this confidence, plus a new sense of peace, the joy of solitude, and so much more.
 When I am in the wilderness I feel like my most authentic self and that is pretty rad.